Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

     * Your operating system name and version.
     * Any details about your local setup that might be helpful in troubleshooting.
-    * Detailed steps to reproduce the bug.
+    * A minimal working example to reproduce the bug.

 Feature requests and feedback
 -----------------------------